mozilla/ichnaea/docs/deploy.rst

     SQLURI=mysql+pymysql://root:mysql@localhost/location make

-Adjust the circus.ini and ichnaea.ini files with your database connection strings.
+Adjust the ichnaea.ini file with your database connection strings.
 You can use the same database for the master and slave connections.

 For the celery broker and result backend you can either use MySQL for low volume or use Redis via a connection string like `redis://127.0.0.1/0`.